The Summer Solstice is a Time to Enjoy Our Victories

-In addition to today’s Solstice, also known as Litha, Americans also honored Juneteeth this weekend.
+In addition to today’s Solstice, also known as Litha, Americans also honored Juneteeth on Monday.
 Juneteeth honors June 19, 1865, when some 2,000 Union troops arrived in Galveston Bay, Texas, and announced to more than 250,000 enslaved black people that they were free — nearly 2 years after the Emancipation Proclamation.

 America’s legacy of slavery is shameful.
 So too is the latency between the decreed end of slavery and the implementation of freedom.
 The degree to which racial inequality still dictates our society is an injustice, and so, Juneteenth is not a wholly joyful celebration.

 There is still much progress to be made, and yet, if we only focus on what is yet to be achieved, we ignore the full picture.

 Our over-culture and our individual egos all cherish and spotlight the struggle towards attainment.
 We place a high value on working towards a goal, especially if it requires overcoming adversity.

 But as soon as a victory is achieved, the critical mind jumps in to ask, “What’s next?” or “How can I be better next time.”
 Imposter syndrome and hypervigilant anticipation for the next shoe to drop are part and parcel of the ego’s conception of achievement.

 The ability to rejoice in our accomplishments without any qualification is the theme of today’s reflection.

 Juneteenth, Cancer Season, and the Summer Solstice are all opportunities to recognize and celebrate our achievements, and the Six of Wands is here to teach us how.